dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 ## Conclusion:
 After observing the data in ***figure 1*** we can see that there are in fact significant differences in base personality traits depending on the country the individual test taker was from.
-Another Ineresting finding was that Malaysia ranked highest is Extroversion and Agreeableness, but to my suprise the countries overall ranking in Openness was one of the lowest amongst the countries.
+Another Interesting finding was that Malaysia ranked highest is Extroversion and Agreeableness, but to my surprise the countries overall ranking in Openness was one of the lowest among the countries.

 ---